zuora/sdk-java-samples/doc/models/payment-method.md

 # PaymentMethod

-Payment methods represent your customers' payment instruments and is the response returned by [GetPaymentMethod](/doc/payment-method.md#get-payment-method).
+Payment methods represent your customers' payment instruments and are the response returned by [GetPaymentMethod](/doc/payment-method.md#get-payment-method).

 ## Structure